-AbstractID: 5540 Title: Video-coaching as a biofeedback tool to improve gated treatments
+AbstractID: 8294 Title: Video-coaching as biofeedback-tool to improve gated treatments: 2 years clinical experience

 Purpose: Gated treatments using the Varian RPM-gating[TM] System include in a standard configuration a coaching tool based on voice commands ("breathe-in"/"breathe-out") called audio-coaching.
 As this configuration does not include feedback information like amplitude and breathing period, there are limitations concerning respiration depth and breathing pattern.
-The aim of this study was to evaluate the impact of video-coaching as biofeedback to improve gated treatments of breast cancer.
+The aim of this study was to evaluate the impact of video-coaching as biofeedback to achieve more regular breathing and - as a consequence - quality improvements of the 4D-CT scans as well as duty cycle enhancements.

 Method and Materials: Varian RPM-gating system is used for acquisition of the CT-Scan (4D-CT) as well as the treatments; for the latter it manages the controlled switching of the radiation beam during a pre-selected specific phase of the respiratory cycle.
-100 patients with gated treatments have been analyzed, whereas 50 were only audio-coached and 50 audio-coached with video-feedback.
+80 patients with gated treatments have been analyzed, whereas 40 were only audio-coached and 40 audio-coached with video-feedback.
 We evaluated periodicity and amplitude changes as well as compliance with regard to the theoretically calculated duty cycle and determined the dependency of the parameters on the coaching type.

-Results: For the CT acquisition several changes has been observed, i.e. amplitude fluctuations are significantly smaller (p=0.005) and the breathing curves are smoother.
-This leads to an increased compliance during the treatment course: almost all video-coached patients reached in average their theoretical duty cycle, whereas 60% of the patients with audio-coaching only had more than 25% longer treatment times due to inappropriate amplitudes.
-Periodicity is not dependent on the kind of coaching (p=0.01).
+Results: For the CT acquisitions several changes has been observed, i.e. fluctuations of the inspiration maxima are significantly smaller (p=0.005) and the breathing curves are smoother.
+The compliance during the treatment course was significantly increased: almost all video-coached patients reached in average their theoretical duty cycle, whereas 60% of the patients with audio-coaching only had more than 25% longer treatment times due to inappropriate amplitudes (p=0.001).

 Conclusion: Video-coaching is suitable to significantly improve the quality of 4D scans and allows optimizing the treatment time due to better compliance.
-In a next step we are currently implementing this feedback technology combined with deep inspiration breath hold technique thus allowing the patient to control the treatment themselves in a direct way.
-Preliminary results indicate that this approach could suit the individual patient need in a better way.
+We also implemented this feedback technology combined with voluntary end-inspiration breath hold technique thus allowing the patient to control the treatment themselves in a direct way.
+These results indicate that this approach could suit the individual patient need in a better way.